Rjvthp/WHO-Project/README.md

 **Assumptions**:
 - The data samples are independent.
-- The data follows a normal distribution.
+- The data doesn't follows a normal distribution.
-- The variances of the populations are equal (for certain tests).

 ### Methods Used